 It comes to no surprise that Sydney is overloaded with an array of Greek restaurants and eateries.
 After WWII, many Greeks migrated to Sydney and set up camp in the inner suburbs.
 And, thanks to that, we have an abundance of Greek cuisine in Sydney and surrounds, predominantly around Marrickville which was once called “Little Athens”.

 Even today, their presence is seen, with Sydneysiders spoiled for choice when it comes to enjoying the finer points of Greek culture.
-So we’ve narrowed them down to the 10 best Greek eateries that you must try around Sydney.
-From Greek bakeries and ice cream parlours to beautiful Greek restaurants.
+So we’ve narrowed them down to the 10 best Greek restaurants that you must try around Sydney.
+From Greek bakeries and ice cream parlours to beautiful Greek fine-diners.

 From bakeries to ice-cream parlours and authentic restaurants; for good food, good music and a good time, be sure to read through our list of the best Greek restaurants and cafes in Sydney of 2023.
 It’s time to eat Greek!